 found at the end of these rows, it will expand the data presented to you.
 The broadcast session will for example to show you your overall viewership data for the entire event across all of the sequential upload sessions.
 This is capturing all unique viewers across all upload sessions without an interruption longer than 5 minutes.

 The upload session will expand to show for a specifics for one continuous upload stream to Steam.
 This includes the video resolution, then this particular stream started and stopped (duration), and possible error conditions.
 This will also show a graph for concurrent viewers for the duration of the upload session.

 Steam will automatically enable transcoding when an upload session has more than 10 concurrent viewers.
 Transcoding is the process of take the same video and making a smaller version of the video.
-For example, if you input video stream was 1080p, transcoding will likely create 720p, 480 and 360 resolution video stream.
+For example, if your input video stream was 1080p, transcoding will likely create 720p, 480p and 360p resolution video stream.
 The smaller video size will improve the overall experience for users with slower network connection.

 Frequently Asked Questions